airaria/TextPruner/README_EN.md

 ### Transfomer Pruning

-We denote the model structure as `(H,F)` where `H` is the average number of attention heads per layer, `F` is the average FFN hidden size per layer.
+We denote the model structure as `(H, F)` where `H` is the average number of attention heads per layer, `F` is the average FFN hidden size per layer.
 With this notation, `(12,3072)` stands for the original XLM-RoBERTa model.
 In addition we consider (8, 2048) and (6, 1536).

 #### Inference time

 The speed is measured on inputs of length 512 and batch size 32.
-Each layer of the model has the same number of attention heads and FFN hiden size.
+Each layer of the model has the same number of attention heads and FFN hidden size.

 | Model      | Total size (MB) | Encoder size (MB) | Inference time (ms) | Speed up |
 | :---------- | :---------------: | :-----------------: | :-------------------: | :--------: |